How to Develop Boundaries in your Homeschool Life

 3. Not maintaining boundaries around your separate morning time.

-Even as a non-morning person in my early homeschool days, I wish I would have told myself, um sorry, but I’m gonna be your supportive parent and drag you out of bed with a carafe of coffee, a journal, and a yoga mat, so you can have just a wee bit of time by yourself before the voices find their way to you again (voices=not your inner voices, I mean the little voices that you adopted/birthed).
+Even as a non-morning mom in my early homeschool days, I wish I had told myself, um sorry, but you have to get out of bed with a carafe of coffee, a journal, and a yoga mat, so you can have just a wee bit of time by yourself before the voices find their way to you again (voices=not your inner voices, I mean the little voices that you adopted/birthed).

 Maybe it’s a ten-minute coffee break after lunch when the oldest is leading the play in the backyard (don’t you love those leader-firstborns?)